 I bought my property four months ago and I think it’s worth a lot more now.
 Can I refinance?

-Properties owned less than six months are not FHA cash out eligible.
+Properties owned less than six months are not eligible for a FHA cash out refinance.
 You must wait at least six months.
 However, if your property has appreciated significantly in six months, the FHA lender will use the original sales price of the property or a new appraisal, whichever is lower.
 If you put the minimum 3.5 percent as a down payment six months ago, a lender will question why the property value has increased in such a short period of time.